YannickDaly/TestR/README.md

 TestR (beta)
 =====

 Integration testing framework for developers.
 TestR allows automating testing of web applications.
-Currently we are supporting Internet Explorer but have started plans for Chrome and Firefox support.
+Currently we are supporting Internet Explorer and have *beta* support for Chrome.
 Progress on other browser than IE will depend on the time allowed.
 Currently IE gives a really nice interface to interacting with the browser so it is supported first.
+It's also very fast and reliable where I have not been able to make Chrome support reliable.

 ##### To install TestR, run the following command in the  Package Manager Console